NYUAppSec/appsec_hw4/HW4_Instructions.md

 * You may want to try using `curl` (demoed in class) or the Python `requests` library to interact with the API directly.

+**Note**: You do *not* need to actually fix the vulnerability.
+In fact, once you understand the vulnerability in detail, you should be able to see why it cannot be fixed just by changing the client-side code.

 ## Part 5: Privacy is Important

 Many modern Android applications collect large amounts of privacy-invasive